alvinwan/computer-graphics-from-scratch-cpp/README.md

 # "Computer Graphics from Scratch" in C++
 C++ implementation of demos from "Computer Graphics from Scratch".

-Additionally implements features from "Extending the Raytracer" and "Extending the Rasterizer" sections, which didn't previously have implementations.
+Additionally implements features from "Extending the Raytracer", which didn't previously have implementations.

 ## Raycaster Demos